 The app also features a number of impressive editing features that use Apple’s new AI, fittingly called Apple Intelligence, to generate and professionalize the content you capture with your iPhone.
 The editing feature Clean Up allows you to remove unwanted elements from a photo, while Memories goes further by adding rather than subtracting: simply type in a description of a slideshow you’d like to see—let’s say, “pictures from sunny road races I’ve competed in set to anthemic music”—and in just a few seconds your wish will be granted.

-It’s important to note, though, that these AI-assisted features will only be available if you have an iPhone 15 Pro models.
-We’re hoping that’ll change in the future, but for now that seems to be one of the serious disappointments of the iOS 18 announcement.
+It’s important to note, though, that these AI-assisted features will only be available if you have an iPhone 15 Pro or one of the iPhone 16 series models.

 2. iMessage